 What is Acid Peptic Disease?

-Acid peptic disease (APD) includes a number of conditions such as peptic ulcer disease, gastroesophageal reflux disease (GERD), and stress-related mucosal injury.
-These conditions occur when there is an imbalance between acid secretion and gastric mucosal defenses - excessive acid secretion or a decreased gastric mucosal defense.
+Acid Peptic Disease (APD) is a set of conditions characterized by an imbalance between acid secretion and gastric mucosal defenses, which can manifest as peptic ulcer disease, gastroesophageal reflux disease (GERD), and stress-related mucosal injury.
+The cause of this imbalance may be attributed to either excessive acid secretion or decreased gastric mucosal defense.

 In other words, acid peptic diseases, also known as acid peptic disorders, happen because of damage from acid and peptic activity in gastric secretions.